brianpenghe/CodeGenerator-cleaned/totalRNA-seq.md

 The five most useful screen commands are:

-1. To create a screen session and enter it, `screen -S Yicheng`
+1. To create a screen session named 'Yicheng' and enter it, `screen -S Yicheng`

 2. To exit a screen session, ctrl + a then d